 The program's other tabs include features for processing found files, as well as setting options, such as selecting your version of Excel, and restarting Excel after so many seconds of being unresponsive.
 However, since we couldn't get the program to work properly, we were unable to fully utilize these features.
 We recommend that users skip this poorly designed Excel management program, which proved to be more of a headache than using Excel's built-in search-and-replace capabilities.

-ExcelPipe changes hyperlinks and UNC paths when servers get renamed; updates names, addresses and phone numbers; translates spreadsheets with find or replace lists.
+ExcelPipe changes hyperlinks and UNC paths when servers get renamed; updates names, addresses and phone numbers; updates images and logos, translates spreadsheets with find or replace lists.
 Automatically handles read-only files, passwords and other protection.
 No user interaction required.
 Replace hyperlinks, bookmarks, text boxes, shapes, drop down fields, document properties and more.